souravkm021/Google-Earth-Engine_Project/README.md

 🌍 Research Project: NDWI-Based Water Change Detection (1994–2024)

-This project investigates long-term surface water dynamics using the Normalized Difference Water Index (NDWI) in GEE.
+This project investigates long-term surface water dynamics using the Normalized Difference Water Index (NDWI) and Normalized Difference Vegetation Index (NDVI)  in GEE.
 It evaluates water extent changes over three decades, focusing on the years 1994, 2004, 2014, and 2024, to understand spatial and temporal variations in water coverage.

 Source script: gee-scripts/historical_image_analysis4flood_change_detection.js